Looking for unusual smoothie recipes? I have four for you here, so read on…

 - About a cup and a half of almond milk

-Do you have a favourite smoothie recipe?
+Do you have a favourite unusual smoothie recipes?
 Which of these four smoothie recipes takes your fancy?
 Do let me know what you think if you try any of them!